jlabusch/shotter/README.md

 function(){ window.callPhantom('takeShot'); }
 ```

-That script is the default action taken for no other scripts are specified.
+That script is the default action taken if no other scripts are specified.
 On the other hand, `cma.js` shows a more complex interaction:

 ```javascript
 [